sur950/any_link_preview/README.md

   /// If not present, the default loading widget will be shown. final Widget? placeholderWidget;

   /// Error widget that will be shown in case of an error.
-Default to a plain
+Defaults to a plain
-  /// [Container] with given [backgroundColor].
+  /// [Container] with a given [backgroundColor].
 If the issue is known, i.e.
   /// either a title or a description of the error is present, [errorTitle] and
   /// [errorBody] are used instead, with fallback to their default values. final Widget? errorWidget;